Agathe48/robot_mission_3/README.md

 ### The Waste

+The `Waste` object represents the waste.
+It has one attribute: `type_waste` which defines the type of the waste and can only take three values ("green", "yellow", "red").

 ### The WasteDisposalZone

+The `WasteDisposalZone` object represents a cell in the last right column of the grid, chosen randomly from the cells in that column.

 ## Our Agents

+TODO

 ### The CleaningAgent

+TODO

 ### The GreenAgent

+TODO

 ### The YellowAgent

+TODO

 ### The RedAgent

+TODO

 ### The agent's knowledge

+The `AgentKnowledge` class represents the knowledge and state of an agent in the simulation.
+It has the following attributes:

+- `grid_knowledge`: Represents the agent's knowledge of the grid.
+- `grid_radioactivity`: Represents the agent's knowledge of the grid's radioactivity.
+- `nb_wastes`: Represents the number of wastes the agent has.
+- `transformed_waste`: Represents whether the agent has transformed waste.
+- `left`, `right`, `up`, `down`: Boolean variable representing the presence of other agent in the agent's surrounding cells.

+The class provides methods to get and set these attributes.
+The __str__ method provides a string representation of the object's state.

+TODO : ADD THE WDZ ATTRIBUTES

+### The update method

+TODO

+### The deliberate method

+TODO

 ## Our Model

+TODO

+--> parler de l'init des waste (avec la densité et comment on gère pour qu'il ne reste pas de déchet vert ou jaune unique à la fin dès l'init des wastes)

 ## The visualization

+TODO